-Add chicken broth and 1 tablespoon of seasoning mix to pot.
-Then add chicken broth and 1 tablespoon of seasoning mix to pot.
+- Add chicken broth and 1 tablespoon of seasoning mix to pot.
 Next, add sausage, potatoes, and corn to pot and give a good mix.
 Lock lid and cook for 4 minutes at high pressure.

-Once cook time is complete, quick-release pressure.
-Switch back to sauté setting.
+- Once cook time is complete, quick-release pressure.
+Switch back to sauté setting to bring up to a boil.
 Add lemon juice, butter, and one more tablespoon of seasoning mix.
 Mix well, making sure that butter melts in liquid below.

-Finally, add shrimp and remaining seasoning mix, making sure shrimp are submerged in liquid.
+- Finally, add shrimp and remaining seasoning mix, making sure shrimp are submerged in liquid.
 You may need to remove some corn, potatoes, and/or sausage in order to do this.
-Return lid to pot and let sit until shrimp are pink.
+Switch back to "keep warm", return lid to pot, and let sit until shrimp are pink.
 This will take anywhere from 5 to 10 minutes.
 Then serve and enjoy!

 - This recipe was developed in a 6qt Instant Pot.

 - While technically you could use Old Bay seasoning in this dish, I highly recommend taking the time to make your own seasoning.
 It really adds to the dish.